hankc97/Bulletrades/README.md

 ### Features
 ------
 * Authentication Using Bcrypt Hash to personalize each of our users
-* Users can manage each trade with real-time data to prevent errors
+* Users can manage each trade with real-time data to track and prevent false transactions
 * Users can purchase and sell tickers with partial shares and dollar amount (backend algorithm)
 * Users can create, read, update, and delete watchlists with an ergonomic UI design
 * Modern searchbar and query feature that color coordinates two sets of results to allow users to find their desired result (prevents "tip of the tongue", lethologica)